-Darfur rebel group SLM-AW to join peace process
+Darfur hold-out rebel group to join peace process

 Commander Mustafa Tambour of the mainstream Sudan Liberation Movement faction led by Abdelwahid El Nur (SLM-AW) arrived in Khartoum on Saturday to meet Suleiman El Debello, chairman of the Sudanese Peace Council.